-5.9 European Programme for the Competitiveness of Enterprises and SMEs (COSME)
+5.6 European Programme for the Competitiveness of Enterprises and SMEs (COSME)

 This multi-year programme of Competitiveness of Enterprises and Small and Medium-Sized Enterprises 2014-2020 is a European Community scheme.
 Its focus areas include: simpler access to financing for small and medium-sized enterprises, easier creation and development of enterprises, business education in Europe, strengthening the competitiveness of European companies in the long term, and supporting the internationalisation of small and medium-sized enterprises and their access to foreign markets.
 COSME complements both Horizon 2020 and the Cohesion Policy of the EU, where the latter is supported from the Structural Funds under national Operational Programmes in Member States.
+For the period of 2014-2020, CZK 2.5 billion was allocated.